The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

 \subsection{CO Core Mass versus BH Mass}

-The relation between the BH mass at formation and the final CO core mass of its progenitor in our simulations is set by formulae based on supernova modeling~\citep{Fryer2012}, together with the pre-supernova mass of the star that is set by stellar and binary evolution.
-In Fig.~\ref{fig:appd_mbh_mco} we show $M_{\rm CO}$--$M_{\rm BH}$ relation for model M20 and BH-BH mergers detectable with the O1/O2 LIGO.
-Note that even though we plot $M_{\rm BH}$ at the moment of the BH formation, it is very similar to the final BH mass.
+The relation between the BH mass at formation and the final CO core mass of its progenitor in our simulations is set by formulae based on supernova modeling ~\citep[the 'Rapid' engine of][]{Fryer2012}, together with the pre-supernova mass of the star that is set by stellar and binary evolution.
+In Figure~\ref{fig.mbhmco} we show the $M_{\rm CO}$--$M_{\rm BH}$ relation for BH-BH mergers detectable in the O1/O2 LIGO runs within models M30, M50, M60, and M70.
+The presented models are different in ways that affect the BH formation masses, i.e. the PPSN/PSN prescription (see Sec.~\ref{sec.bh_mass}) as well as the assumed fraction of mass lost in neutrinos during a BH formation (1\% in M30, M50, M70 and 10\% in M60).
+Note that even though we plot $M_{\rm BH}$ at the moment of BH formation, it is very similar to the final BH mass.
+We note that the CO core masses presented in Figure~\ref{fig.mbhmco} are the final CO core masses (just before the BH formation), which in some cases have already been reduced due to PPSN mass loss.
+Those are the $M_{\rm CO}$ masses that we use in order to assign the newly formed BHs with natal spins (see Sec.~\ref{sec.spins}).